DanyloTs/kursova/README.md

 # 🧾 Warehouse Management System

 A course project developed for the **"Databases and Knowledge"** subject.
-This application allows users to manage a warehouse system for a clothing store, including tracking goods and employees through a user-friendly web interface connected to a MySQL database.
+This application allows users to manage a warehouse system for a cloth store, including tracking goods and employees through a user-friendly web interface connected to a MySQL database.

 ---